 Part B lectures will focus on computer vision algorithms, namely on 2D target tracking, 3D target localization techniques (giving the attendants the opportunity to master state of the art video trackers), parallel GPU, multi-core CPU architectures and GPU programming (CUDA).
 Two programming workshops will take place.
 The first one will be on CUDA programming, focusing on 2D convolution algorithms.
 The second one will be on how to use OpenCV (the most used library for computer vision) for target tracking.

-As autonomous systems execute missions (e.g., AV shooting, inspection), Part C lectures will focus on Drone mission planning and control.
+As autonomous systems execute missions (e.g., AV inspection), Part C lectures will focus on Drone perception.
 Before mission execution, it is best simulated, using drone mission simulation tools.
 Such simulations will be presented using AirSim.
 Additionally a programming workshop on ROS and Gazebo simulations for drones will take place.

-The lectures and programming tools will provide programming skills for the various computer vision and deep learning problems encountered in drone imaging and cinematography, which is one of the main application areas of drone technologies.
-The same machine learning and computer vision problems do occur in other drone applications as well, e.g., for land/marine surveillance, search&rescue, building and machine inspection.
+The lectures and programming tools will provide programming skills for the various computer vision and deep learning problems encountered in drone inspection, which is one of the main application areas of drone technologies.
+The same machine learning and computer vision problems do occur in other drone applications as well, e.g., for drone cinematography, land/marine surveillance, search&rescue.

 Part A (8 hours), Deep learning sample topic list